rcrowther/django-category-collection/README.rst

     You know it as a 'breadcrumb'

 Yes, it is what web-designers call a 'breadcrumb trail'.
 There are also intruiging possibilities in a complementary method, term_descendant_paths().
 This can show a user where they can go next.
-But be careful; the method will often return multiple paths, even in a single-parent taxonomy.
+But be careful; the method will return multiple paths, even in a single-parent taxonomy.

 And, by the way, that tree which the administration uses is available too, ::